A Beginner’s Guide to Key Performance Indicators

 Written by Freya Hughes

-As a business owner, you should be measuring Key Performance Indicators.
-It’s hard to make a choice with which to measure, but hopefully after you read this it’ll become a lot clearer.
+All business owners should be measuring Key Performance Indicators.
 They’re a great way of keeping up with the inner workings of your business, and give you a snapshot of where your business stands.
 You’ve got a business plan, and KPIs are what you use to measure the success factors that drive your plan.
 For many, they’re the metrics that determine success, so are a crucial part of running their business.
 We are aware that while you might have had some dealings with KPIs, they’re not always easy to choose.
 In this blog, we’ll explore what KPIs actually are, how to choose the perfect ones for your business and why they’re so fundamental to business operations.

 Choose the right KPIs for you